GraphPKU/BREC/README.md

 ### Results Demonstration

 The 400 pairs of graphs are from four categories: Basic, Regular, Extension, CFI.
-We further  4-vertex condition and distance regular graphs from Regular as a separate category.
+We further split 4-vertex condition and distance regular graphs from Regular as a separate category.
 The "category-id_range" dictionary is as follows:

 ```python
   "Basic": (0, 60),